ssato/python-anyconfig/README.rst

    BSON, bson, bson in ``pymongo`` [#]_
    CBOR, cbor, ``cbor_py`` [#]_

-The supported formats of python-anyconfig on your system is able to be listed by 'anyconfig_cli -L' like this:
+The supported formats of python-anyconfig on your system are able to be listed by 'anyconfig_cli -L' like this:

 .. code-block:: console